Is myTEFL legit MyTEFL review, submitted by Mark.

 Is myTEFL Legit?
 The myTEFL certification course online was a reasonable choice.

-Apart from the odd typo and grammar mistake contained within the myTEFL 120 hour course content, I couldn’t fault the overall focus and instruction of the course.
+Apart from the odd typo and grammar mistakes contained within the myTEFL 120-hour course content, I couldn’t fault the overall focus and instruction of the course.
 There are a variety of teaching areas covered, Curriculum Planning being the one I most enjoyed working through, but as an introductory course I did at times note to myself that it wasn’t challenging enough for someone like myself who had done some teaching before.
 For anyone venturing into teaching for the first time though it is a fair balance between the easy and more difficult tasks.

-You are issued with your certificate when you finish.
-To be quote honest, the certificate does look a bit like it was designed and printed by my nephew, but as far as I’m aware there is an option to purchase (at extra cost) a hardcopy printed version.
+You are issued your certificate when you finish.
+To be quite honest, the certificate does look a bit like it was designed and printed by my nephew, but as far as I’m aware there is an option to purchase (at extra cost) a hardcopy printed version.
 I don’t know how much that costs.
-This is an average course in terms of the course content quality, the final certificate, and the amount of support provided for you, but compared with those dirt cheap TEFL/TESOL courses being advertised on places like Groupon, I’d take this myTEFL course over them every time.
+This is an average course in terms of the course content quality, the final certificate, and the amount of support provided for you, but compared with the dirt cheap TEFL/TESOL courses being advertised on places like Groupon, I’d take this myTEFL course over them every time.
 Is myTEFL legit?
 Yes, but with some reservations.

 Read more MyTEFL reviews